kumpan/unikorn/content/about/2021-09-20-be-a-unikorn.md

 ![New Unikorn](../assets/new-unikorn.jpg)

-We are currently looking to top up our capacity to deliver magic and top of class SEO, to our clients.
+We are currently looking to top up our capacity to deliver magic and top of class SEO to our clients.
 For this, we need more Unikorns.

 #### About Unikorn